What is Referential Integrity? Definition and Examples

 Most developers don't first encounter the phrase "referential integrity" in production.
 They encounter it in test environments, during seeding or fixture loading, in the form of violates foreign key constraint errors.
 And that's where the framing usually goes wrong.

 The instinct is to treat the error as a referential-integrity bug — to ask whether the constraint is "right".
 It usually is.
 The database is enforcing referential integrity correctly.
 The bug is on the producer side: the part of the stack writing rows in the wrong order, or with values that don't yet have parents.
 Referential integrity isn't something you turn on or off in a seeder; it's something the producer has to honor on the way in.
-The same is true for database seeding generally and for the broader practice of test data management.
+The same is true for database seeding generally — and the database seeder tools that resolve FK order automatically are the ones that escape this whole class of error — and for the broader practice of test data management.

 That distinction has practical consequences: